Quitandir/Robotron2000/README.md

 For this projected, the initial HTML and CSS codes were given, so that JS was the language chosen to operate the manipulation of the document.

 Later a challenge was given to add a feature to change the color of the robot, so some changes in the HTML and CSS had to be made in order to adapt the project for the new feature.

+## Access

+You can access the project here: https://robotron2000-ecru.vercel.app/.

 ## Experience